 Being able to recognise bad science reporting, or faults in scientific studies is equally important.
-We hope these 12 points will help you separate the science from the pseudoscience.
+These 12 points will help you separate the science from the pseudoscience.
 This content is also available in our downloadable Desk Guide for Covering Science.

 1. Correlation & Causation

-Be wary of confusing correlation and causation.
+Be wary of confusion of correlation and causation.
 A correlation between variables doesn’t always mean one causes the other.
 Global warming has increased since the 1800s, and pirate numbers decreased, but lack of pirates doesn’t cause global warming.